DrNginX/Feature-Engineering/README.md

 # Feature-Engineering
+Feature engineering is the process of creating new features or transforming existing features in a dataset to improve the performance of machine learning models.
+It involves selecting, extracting, or deriving relevant information from the raw data that can enhance the model's ability to learn and make accurate predictions.
+Feature engineering often requires domain knowledge and creativity to identify meaningful patterns, relationships, or representations in the data.
+This can involve various techniques such as encoding categorical variables, handling missing values, scaling, normalizing, binning, creating interaction or polynomial features, applying mathematical transformations, and more

 In this repository I am just trying to enhance the accuracy of model by putting all type of transformation techniques such as power transformation and function transformation inside the dataset.